delxa/ec-react-swatchable/DevNotes.md

 ```

-Yes, I also added an implementation for hex colours. :)
+Yes, I also added an implementation for hex colours.
+It took 10 mins with this approach:)

 ## So, what happened to typescript?